ying-teaching/python/command-line.md

 ## The Missing Semester of Your CS Education

-To become a real power user of your computer, you need to learn a little bit more.
+To become a real advanced user of your computer, you need to learn a little bit more.
 The [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) is an introduction course in MIT.
 It has the text and vidoes of learning the basic tools for programming.

-The first 6 lessons are useful, for now and for a long long time in your professional career.
+The first 6 lessons are useful, for now and for a long time in your professional career.
 You won't regret if you learn it.